 A teenager can try to control the feeling, once again, subconsciously by directing it into a symptom of anxiety.
 This can present itself in many ways.
 Food disorders such as anorexia, obsessive compulsive disorders, self harming and more.
 These conditions in my opinion often present themselves as a way of gaining control over feelings that feel uncontrollable and the origins can often be anxiety.

-The therapeutic approach that I have always used is a combination of a Person Centred Therapy (Carl Rogers), Psychotherapy (Freud) Cognitive Behavioural Therapy (Beck/Ellis).
+The therapeutic approach that I have always used is a combination of a Person Centered Therapy (Carl Rogers), Psychotherapy (Freud) Cognitive Behavioural Therapy (Beck/Ellis).

 By understanding where the anxiety originally comes from and incorporating cognitive behavioural therapy to help control it, as well as using deep breathing exercises is, in my opinion the way forward.